Nimdy/Dedicated_Valheim_Server_Script/gui/README.md

 www-data ALL=(ALL) NOPASSWD: systemctl status apache2
 www-data ALL=(ALL) NOPASSWD: systemctl restart apache2
 www-data ALL=(ALL) NOPASSWD: chown -Rf steam:steam /home/steam *

-maybe turn commands.php into commands.sh to allow all system functions to execute the commands only found in commands.sh www-data ALL=(ALL) NOPASSWD: /opt/Dedicated_Valheim_Server_Script/gui/commands.sh
+maybe turn commands.php into commands.sh to allow all www-data to execute commands only found in commands.sh This might just be the best way www-data ALL=(ALL) NOPASSWD: /opt/Dedicated_Valheim_Server_Script/gui/commands.sh

 ```